oneill-aoifesarah/projecttwo-historypoliticsquiz/README.md

 * Content Quality: Develop high-quality and accurate quiz questions and answers, with thorough research and fact-checking, to provide valuable content to users.

-* Mobile Responsiveness: Optimize the quiz page for mobile devices to reach a broader audience and provide a consistent experience across different platforms, so as to encourage users to revist the quiz in the future.
+* Mobile Responsiveness: Optimize the quiz page for mobile devices to reach a broader audience and provide a consistent experience across different platforms, so as to encourage users to revisit the quiz in the future.

 ### User Stories